neutrons/SNAPRed/docs/source/developer/architecture/backend/api/normalization/normalization_service.rst

 it integrates specialized Services like CalibrationService and DataExportService for calibration and data persistence, aiming to enhance the normalization workflow's efficiency and accuracy.

-Interaction with this service is facilitated through specific requests like NormalizationCalibrationRequest or SmoothDataExcludingPeaksRequest, each containing the necessary parameters for the targeted normalization task.
+Interaction with this service is facilitated through specific requests like NormalizationRequest or SmoothDataExcludingPeaksRequest, each containing the necessary parameters for the targeted normalization task.
 This ensures a comprehensive approach to data processing.
 The
 GroceryListBuilder, used via groceryClerk within the service, aids in assembling necessary data items for normalization, streamlining data preparation and retrieval.